zuckerlab/FlowStims/doc/manual.md

 ### Performance issues

 In most cases, FlowStims can be used to generate stimuli on the fly during a recording.
 However, depending on your hardware and on the parameters chosen, some stimuli might take longer to run than expected (in which case you might end up with longer trial lengths), especially if you choose high quality graphics and/or very high spatial frequency stimuli.
-You can check the exact duration of your trials by inspecting trial log file that is generated after each run.
+You can easily check the exact duration of your trials by inspecting trial log file that is generated after each run.

 One option around this is to enable `fastRendering` and/or disable `antiAlias`.
-Another is to save the presentation as a movie (see `saveMovieFrames`) and simply play it during the experiment (that is, without running FlowStims).
-(The latter will probably require some software to play the movie while logging the times of each frame, which is not provided.)
+Another is to decrease the `frameRate` at which the stimuli are displayed.
+Yet another is to save the presentation as a movie (see `saveMovieFrames`) and simply play it during the experiment (that is, without running FlowStims).
+(The latter will probably require some software to play the movie while logging the times of each frame, which is not currently provided.)

 ### List of parameters